Local, and Proud of It

 From the very beginning Ralph Dammann has committed to using as many local materials (and people) as possible for his business - even his workshop was built from materials recycled from a local railway station!

 Whenever possible and practical, the woods we use are harvested locally.
 For years we have been collecting "orphaned" trees that have been cut down or have blown over in storms.
 In many cases, we have rescued lumber that was scheduled to become firewood and turned it into prized instrument wood.
 We saw our logs in a quarter sawn manner to make them ideally suited for instrument construction.
-With our lumber kiln, we are able to dry the trees to our own specifications.
+With our lumber kiln, we are able to dry and season the lumber to our own specifications.
 Once dried, we cut and select pieces for grain orientation and beauty.
-Salvaged Cherry, Osage Orange, Locust, and Walnut have all been used to make extraordinary instruments in our shop.
+Salvaged Cherry, Osage Orange, Locust, sycamore, elm and Walnut have all been used to make extraordinary instruments in our shop.
 We have recently begun to saw walnut stump wood into guitar backs for extraordinary figure and beauty.

 Cherry generally contributes a dry, clear sound with the direct character of Maple.
 Like Maple, Cherry requires some time to come into its own tonally, but once it does the overtones broaden out to create a sound that is both warm and direct, but also rich in overtones with age.
 Because of its strength and stability, we often use cherry to make necks in our instruments.